-•connected (read only) is the client connected?

-- •timelineAvailable (read only) is the timeline available? - •latestCt (read only) is the most recently received ControlTimestamp message - •earliestClock (read/write) earliest possible presentation timing, or None - •latestClock (read/write) latest possible presentation timing, or None
+- •connected (read only) is the client connected? - •timelineAvailable (read only) is the timeline available? - •latestCt (read only) is the most recently received ControlTimestamp message - •earliestClock (read/write) A clock object representing earliest possible presentation timing, or None - •latestClock (read/write) A clock object representing latest possible presentation timing, or None